-Since 1494 the Canary Islands are part of Spain and even Admiral Nelson could not change that.
-He lost his right arm in trying and failing to conquer Santa Cruz.
+Since 1494 the Canary Islands belong to Spain and even Admiral Nelson could not change that.
+In 1797 he lost his right arm in trying and failing to conquer Santa Cruz.

-Tenerife is the largest island of the archipelago
+Tenerife is the largest island and thanks to

-Tenerife is the largest island of the archipelago and thanks tothe year-round nice weather its beaches attract millions of visitors.
+Tenerife is the largest island and thanks tothe year-round nice weather its beaches attract millions of visitors.